Well then, it appears I hit the character limit on a post. I was wondering when I'd hit that

 The Lazy Wolf is a single-story structure with a small taproom at the sun-side of the structure, behind which is a long row of rooms for rent in the taproom’s shadow.
 The roof is flat with a stair leading up to it.
 There are hammocks strung in several places, both in the sunlight and shade.
 These hammocks can be rented cheaply for travelers looking to save money.

 Rooms at the Wolf are best described as “cozy”.
-A cot, of if ye are lucky, a bed, occupies a small room.
+A cot, or if ye are lucky, a bed, occupies a small room.
 A bench sits at the foot of the bed, which serves double duty as the only place to stow yer belongings.
 A skylight can be opened to offer light but there is otherwise no light.
+Be forewarned that the roof is occupied, so any skylights offer little in way of privacy.
 Doors have only simple locks that even the most novice footpad can defeat with but the simplest of tools.

 The Wolf is not renowned for its cuisine.
 It offers two types of meals – a simple meal and the “feast”.
 Both vary depending on the shift and mood of the cook, but follow a pattern.
 Simple meals are an uninspired mix of soups and stews common across the Known Spheres, while the “feast” is often mutton chops served with vegetables and potatoes.